We know the art, the artists, the community + how to connect them all!

 As business owners, property owners, curators, arts administrators, arts advocates, neighborhood builders, artists, art consultants, and more…. we believe a new story can be told by Cleveland artists.
 We partner with real estate developers, building owners, and others to connect people and enhance the quality of shared spaces.

-Liz is the Director of YARDS Projects, and curator of the Dalad Collection at Worthington Yards in Cleveland’s Warehouse District.
+Liz is the Director of YARDS Projects and curator of the Dalad Collection at Worthington Yards in Cleveland’s Warehouse District.
 She co-founded and is the Former Executive Director of Zygote Press, a non-profit printmaking studio also located in Cleveland, Ohio.
-She founded the Collective Arts Network, a quarterly journal, online resource and arts consortium that works to promote Northeast Ohio artists and organizations to a greater audience.
-She is founder of the Artist Trust, an open access collective arts project and artist registry to better connect Cuyahoga County Artists of all disciplines to each other and the greater community.
+She founded the Collective Arts Network, a quarterly journal, online resource, and arts consortium that works to promote Northeast Ohio artists and organizations to a greater audience.
+She is the founder of the Artist Trust, an open-access collective arts project and artist registry to better connect Cuyahoga County Artists of all disciplines to each other and the greater community.

 Maugans was instrumental in bringing the Rooms-to-Let Project to Slavic Village and acts as a consultant and participant of the temporary installations that take place in foreclosed houses.
 Maugans chaired the Community Advisory Committee for FRONT International Triennial and is an active Board Trustee of the Collective Arts Network.
 Curatorial, Arts engagement, and civic connection through the arts.

-Hillary has been in the Architecture/Engineering/Construction industry for more than eight years, with over 20 years’ experience marketing a variety of products and services.
+Hillary has been in the Architecture/Engineering/Construction industry for more than eight years, with over twenty years of experience marketing a variety of products and services.
 In 2019, Lyon received an Executive MBA at Weatherhead, Case Western Reserve University.
 After graduating from Hathaway Brown School, she attended the University of Denver for undergrad and also has a graphic design degree from the Art Institute of Colorado.
-An experienced events and development professional, Lyon serves on several local boards/committees, and is a supporter of arts and culture in NEO.
+An experienced events and development professional, Lyon serves on several local boards/committees and is a supporter of arts and culture in NEO.